Brookshire History, Family Crest & Coats of Arms

 |Contemporary Notables of the name Brookshire (post 1700) ||+|

 - Captain Nathen Brookshire, American namesake of Brookshire, Texas, who received title to land there in 1835

 - Stanford Raynold "Stan" Brookshire (1905-1990), American politician, Mayor of Charlotte, North Carolina (1961-1969)

 - W. A. Brookshire, American politician, Member of Missouri State Senate 26th District, 1923-26

 - Van Brookshire (b.
 1967), American Republican politician, Candidate in primary for Texas State Senate 3rd District, 2000; Candidate for U.S. Representative from Texas 2nd District, 2002

-- Tom Brookshire, American Democrat politician, Delegate to Democratic National Convention from Texas, 1948, 1956 (alternate)
+- Tom Brookshire, American Democratic Party politician, Delegate to Democratic National Convention from Texas, 1948, 1956 (alternate)

-- Homer Brookshire, American Democrat politician, Delegate to Democratic National Convention from North Carolina, 1964
+- Homer Brookshire, American Democratic Party politician, Delegate to Democratic National Convention from North Carolina, 1964